 - Motivational Interviewing

 There are both men’s and women’s programs, and The Ranch PA is a firm believer that substance abuse is a family affair.
 They work with you to break codependencies so you can move forward.
 Also, if your relationship is with someone who has a drug or alcohol abuse disorder, they can become clients at The Ranch PA and get the help they need.
-Both The Ranch PA’s men’s and women’s drug rehab facilities sit in Hanover, PA on 15-acres of beautiful countryside.
+The Ranch PA’s men’s and women’s drug rehab facilities sit in Hanover, PA on 15 acres of beautiful countryside.
 We offer treatment for a variety of substances such as opioids, alcohol, benzos, cocaine, meth, heroin, and marijuana.
 The staff works to help clients and families build emotional awareness so that they can understand addiction as a brain disease and their role in it.
-The Ranch PA treatment is neurobiological and built on clinically-proven methodologies such as cognitive behavior therapy.
-If you think you may be codependent, getting help isn’t just for the person you love, it’s for you, too.
+The Ranch PA treatment is neurobiological and built on clinically proven methodologies such as cognitive behavior therapy.
+If you think you may be codependent, getting help isn’t just for the person you love.
+It’s for you, too.
 Give us a call today at 717.969.9126.
 We can be here for you both.